Gordon999/Pi_Hailo_Wildlife_3/README.md

 sudo apt install python3-opencv -y

+to autostart at boot if using labwc...

+(note: change XXXX to your username)

+sudo nano /home/XXXX/.config/labwc/autostart

+type in...

+/usr/bin/python3 /home/XXXX/detect_003.py

+press Ctrl and X, Y, return to save..

+Reboot

 Captures videos as .mp4 videos

 v_width and v_height are set for a Pi GS camera, you may need to change to suit other cameras ....